 Currently, local communities think in terms of the “100 year flood” as a result of the flood insurance requirements of the Federal Emergency Management Agency (FEMA) and its flood insurance rate maps.
 Flood insurance is required for properties within the 100 year flood areas of FEMA maps, but not for other areas.
 If land is declared protected from the 100 year flood, for instance by construction of a levee, then its properties do not require flood insurance.
 A big mistake is thinking land outside areas labeled as subject to a 100 year flood is not in the floodplain.

 The 100 year flood is a statistical phenomenon based on the levels of past recorded floods.
 If there is a big flood next year in an area, the level will be re-calculated.
 Flood protection from the 100 year event may suddenly become protection from only a 60 year event.
+Secondly, this concept does not mean that such a flood will only happen once every 100 years.
+It may happen two years in a row as the probability is always 1% a year.

 Thirdly, lands outside the 100 year flood areas can easily be inundated by bigger events.
 This is what occurred on the Mississippi in 1993 and in Central Europe in 2002, when there were floods of a magnitude that occurs only once in 500 years.